Skip to main content

 In recent decades, Portugal has made a significant effort to improve the qualifications of its population, thus addressing a historical weakness in this area.

-Although some progress has been made, qualifications remain far below the levels of more developed countries, hampering development in an increasingly knowledge-based global economy.
+Although some progress has been made, qualifications remain far below the levels of more developed countries, hampering development in an increasingly knowledge-based global economy and distinguished by the imperative of a green and digital transition, with a view to planetary sustainability.

 Innovative solutions became necessary regarding objectives, organisation and methods used to overcome difficulties and achieve rapid and sustained improvements to the population’s skills and qualifications.